 For Federal Stafford Loans, loan repayment is deferred while a student is enrolled at least half-time in a degree granting program at an accredited institution.
 If you have been out of school (whether or not you started repaying your loans) and return to school your student loans may be eligible for deferment again.
 A student must be enrolled at least half-time in order to be eligible for loan deferment.

-Students are granted a one-time 6 month grace period after leaving school, graduating or dropping below half-time enrollment before repayment begins.
-If a student has used all or part of the 6 month grace period and returns to school, he/she may not be eligible for an additional grace period again before repayment begins.
-Students should contact their lender to find out when repayment begins, the interest rate, the amount of each loan payment, etc.
+Students are granted a one-time 6-month grace period after leaving school, graduating or dropping below half-time enrollment before repayment begins.
+If a student has used all or part of the 6-month grace period and returns to school, he/she may not be eligible for an additional grace period again before repayment begins.
+Students should contact their lender to find out when repayment begins, the interest rate, the amount of each loan payment.

-For more information about student loan repayment, go to the US Department of Education's loan repayment information page:
+For more information about how to repay student loans, go to the US Department of Education's loan repayment information page.

-When it comes time to repay your student loans, there are several repayment options, but there are a few things you need to know first...
+There are several student loan repayment options.
+Here are a few things you need to know about them.

 - How much do you owe and to whom?
 Your first step is to contact your student loan lender or servicer to find out how much you owe, when repayment begins, and the repayment terms.
 If you do not remember who your lender is, visit the National Student Loan Data System (NSLDS) at www.nslds.ed.gov to find your loan provider's name and contact information.
 You will also be able to view a detailed list of the loans you have borrowed while in school.